Fibrous ankylosis: Pathophysiology or mechanisms

 The formation of the disease begins after a person would develop an intra-articular hematoma due to either physical trauma or by infection.
-A intra-articular hematoma is a type of hematoma that is fixed within a joint.
+An intra-articular hematoma is a type of hematoma that is fixed within a joint.
 The formation of an intra-articular hematoma is a gradual process that can occurs within months or years.
 The creation of a hematoma begins when the body begins to recover damage done to the blood vessels after a serious injury or a viral infection.
 The mesenchymal stromal cells (MSCs) will begin to differentiate to change into different forms to heal the body.
-For an injury, it could be a osteoblast, to promote bone health by adding new bone matrix.
+For an injury, it could be an osteoblast, to promote bone health by adding new bone matrix.
 For an infection, it could be trying to repair the blood capillaries by inducing growth factors.
 At the site of either infection or injury, the MSCs will incorrectly target the area due to a wrong signal or another issue.
 The area will be treated, but it will redirect blood outside of the capillaries to form a hematoma due to incorrectly targeting the site or not healing properly.
-Generally, the hematoma will be gone after exercise or other methods, but it persists then fibrous anklyosis can form.
+Generally, the hematoma will be gone after exercise or other methods, but it persists then fibrous ankylosis can form.

 The direct cause of the MSCs's improper function is still unknown.
 However, with recent studies with animal models (sheep), it is believed that other factors such as growth factors and mechanics pay a role in developing hematomas though their effect on gene expression.
 For example, there is hypoxia which is a state of reduced oxygen.
 It is caused by a gene called hypoxia inducing factor 1α or HIF-1α.
 Low expression of this gene increases the severity of the hematomas.
 It also has many other effects such the increased promotion of osteogenesis (the creation of Osteoblasts), but the suppression of adipogenesis of MSCs, (important for differation of fat cells into other cells such as osteoblasts, myocytes, and chondrocytes).
 Growth factors are used to regulate cellular function and help with the differentiation of mesenchymal stromal cells through regulation.
 It was thought that the increased presence of some growth factors such as vascular endothelial growth factor (helps with bone regeneration and promote MSCs differentiation) or bone morphogenetic protein 7 (helps with bone fracture healing, enhancing differentiations) helps to differentiate cells.
 The type of ankylosis that is developed is influenced by the regulation of the MSCs.
 Depending on what type is sent as well as the amount makes a different in repairing injuries points.
 Mechanical forces also played a part inducing the type of differentiation of the MSCs, but studies on this subject isn't very clear.
 If the fibrous ankylosis's damage on affected joint continued, then the disease would progress to bony ankylosis, where the affected joint becomes ossified or fibrotic.
 The joint will then become fused and the patient will experience limited movement within it.